Irelia-ja/outrage_cause_predict/README.md

   frameborder="0"
 ></iframe>

-The figure 5 shows the length of the outage in relation to the state population.
+The Figure 5 shows the length of the outage in relation to the state population.
 We found that there was no significant difference in the duration of power outages for different populations.

 <iframe
   src="assets/fig6.html"